repjackson/jan3/notes.md

 you're only allowed to talk to tori through the site and no styling.  everything is done through database.  they don't like it they change it.
 I'm the world builder.

+i want the customer account with the ev.ID from the user matching the queryParam username value of customer_jpid